amygdala/code-snippets/ml/census_train_and_eval/README.md

 ## Step 3: Define training and eval specs

 Now we're nearly set.
 We just need to define the the `TrainSpec` and `EvalSpec` used by `tf.estimator.train_and_evaluate`.
-These specify not only the input functions, but how to export our trained model.
+These specify not only the input functions, but how to export our trained model; that is, how to save it in the standard [SavedModel](https://www.tensorflow.org/programmers_guide/saved_model) format, so that we can later use it for serving.

 First, we'll define the [`TrainSpec`](https://www.tensorflow.org/api_docs/python/tf/estimator/TrainSpec), which takes as an arg `train_input`: